sdsc/scipy-roll/README.md

 the modulefile as long as the environment variables it provides are otherwise defined.

+The numba build attempts to load a cuda modulefile; if successful, this package will be built with cuda support.

 Building the llvmlite package requires that LLVM be installed on the build machine.
 The build process assumes that the LLVM modulefile provided by the SDSC llvm-roll is available.
 It will build without the modulefile as long as